People Should Have Access to Justice

 Millions of Americans struggle with consumer and medical debt.
 When people fall behind on payments they can end up in court.
 The stakes can be incredibly high.
 People struggling to make ends meet can see their paychecks garnished by a creditor, their assets seized, their savings taken.
 The litigants in these cases generally lack the resources to hire an attorney and find that they have nowhere else to turn for legal assistance or advice.
 The overwhelming majority are unrepresented—upwards of 95% in many jurisdictions.

-Every year hundreds of thousands of alleged debtors lose cases because they don’t attend court hearings – whether that is because they are afraid, because they don’t get clear notices from the courts or for other reasons, those people miss out on the chance to tell their side of the story.
+Every year hundreds of thousands of alleged debtors lose cases because they don’t answer or attend court hearings – whether that is because they are afraid, because they don’t get clear notices from the creditors who are suing them, or for other reasons – those people miss out on the chance to tell their side of the story.
 And that opportunity can make all the difference in protecting someone from an unfair collection action.
 An alarming number of debt collection suits lack supporting evidence.
-Some are brought against the wrong people, or for the wrong amounts.
+Some are brought against the wrong people, for the wrong amounts, without any proof the creditor actually owns the debt, and some are brought beyond the time in which the suit is lawfully allowed.
 But without legal help, many people lose those cases because they don’t know their rights or how to stand up for them.
-When New York changed its laws to require debt buyers to provide evidence that the debt was valid before they could force someone into court or get a judgment, it sharply reduced the number of debt buyer lawsuits in the state.
+When New York changed its laws to require debt buyers to provide evidence that the debt was valid before they could force someone into court or get a judgment, the number of debt buyer lawsuits in the state sharply decreased.

-Increased access to justice in these cases is a vitally important need that is mostly unmet.
-Many litigants would benefit tremendously from legal representation.
-But short of that, even basic legal advice would put people on a more equal footing and empower them to make their voices heard.
-A more proactive approach by judges—as in New York where the courts now require creditors to submit evidence to the court if they want to seek a default judgment—can also help.
+Access to justice in these cases is a vitally important need that is mostly unmet.
+Many people who are sued would benefit tremendously from legal representation.
+But short of that, even basic legal advice, including the help that social service providers and others could provide if allowed under the law to do so, would put people on a more equal footing and empower them to make their voices heard.
+A more proactive approach by judges—as in New York where the courts now require creditors to demonstrate ownership of the debt to the court if they want to seek a default judgment—can also help.

 Our Work to Expand Access to Justice is Making a Difference